mike-fabian/ibus-typing-booster/content/docs/user/index.md

-unrestricted and still use the “normal” typing booster engine for its more fancy features like completion, spellchecking, predictions based on previous user input and multilinguaal input.
+unrestricted and still use the “normal” typing booster engine for its more fancy features like completion, spellchecking, predictions based on previous user input and multilingual input.

-⚠️ **Attention**:
+⚠️ **Current limitations**:

-Current limitations:
+- **Input Method Compatibility**: While ibus-m17n supports all input methods from m17n-lib and m17n-db, Typing Booster supports nearly all, except those offering multiple candidates.
+The exceptions

-- The ibus-m17n engines support **all** input methods from m17n-lib and m17n-db.
-Typing Booster currently also supports almost all of these input methods except those which offer multiple candidates.
-These exeptions are at the moment:
+  are:

   `ja-anthy`, `t-lsymbol`, `ml-swanalekha`, `vi-han`, `vi-nomtelex`, `vi-nomvni`, `vi-tcvn`, `vi-telex`, `vi-viqr`,